prochazkaml/Coachium/README.md

 # Coachium

-# _CURRENTLY IN THE ALPHA STAGE, NOT MEANT FOR REGULAR USE AT THIS TIME!_
+# _CURRENTLY IN THE BETA STAGE, NOT MEANT FOR REGULAR USE AT THIS TIME!_

 Web-based software for interfacing with CMA educational interfaces and sensors.